-- Mississippi, New Mexico and Massachusetts saw the largest increase in marriage rates.
+- Alaska, Maine and Iowa saw the largest decreases in divorces.

-We here at QuoteWizard analyzed National Centers for Health Statistics data on marriage and divorce rates in the United States.
-We compared marriage and divorce rates over a 10-year period from 2009 to 2018 to find the rate of increase or decrease in marriage and divorce rates in each state.
-We then ranked each state 1 to 50, with 1st having the largest increase in marriage rates and 50th having the lowest.
-We then paired divorce rates to show which states are experiencing marriage trends compared to a divorce rate.
-Marriage and divorce rates in each state are based on a provisional count of marriages per 1,000 people.
+Analysts at QuoteWizard reviewed U.S. Census data on marriage and divorce in the United States.
+The number of couples getting married and getting divorced were compared from 2009 to 2019 to find the rate change (increase or decrease) of marriage and divorce in each state.
+Each state was then ranked from 1 to 50, with 1 having the largest decrease in divorce and 50 having the smallest.
+Marriages were compared from 2009 to 2019 but not used as a ranking factor.
+Marriage figures in each state are based on a provisional count of marriages per 1,000 people.

-Things to consider for insurance when getting married or a divorce
+Things to consider for health insurance when getting married or divorced

-When getting married you and your spouse will have the choice to pick a health plan that is available to each of you.
-For instance, if you both have employer sponsored health plans you can choose to select a single plan with the best benefits.
+When getting married, you and your spouse will have the choice to pick a health plan that is available to each of you.
+For instance, if you both have employer-sponsored health plans, you can choose to select a single plan with the best benefits.
 The same would apply to a public or private health insurance plan.
-It will typically make the most sense to each join the same plan, as opposed to having a separate plan.
+It will typically make the most sense to each join the same plan, as opposed to having separate plans.

-After a divorce, it’s likely a spouse will stop becoming a dependent on the shared health insurance plan.
+After a divorce, one spouse will likely want to stop being a dependent on the shared health insurance plan.
 In that case, there are a few options for the spouse leaving the shared plan.

 - Enroll in your workplace plan: A life event like divorce will qualify you to enroll outside of enrollment periods.

 - Continue coverage with your spouse's insurance company with COBRA.
-A COBRA plan will allow you keep the same healthcare coverage in the event you no longer are with your partner.
+A COBRA plan will allow you to keep the same health care coverage in the event that you are no longer with your partner.